itsmostafa/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

 * Pay for what you use
 * Has the highest cost but no upfront payment
 * No long term commitment
-* Recommended for short-term and un-interrupted workloads, where you can’t predict how the application will behave
+* Recommended for short-term and uninterrupted workloads, where you can’t predict how the application will behave
 #### Reserved Instances
 * Up to 75% compared to On-demand
 * Pay upfront for what you use with long term commitment